krair/cloud-tools/backups/README.md

 Or you can hard code it into the two shell scripts from this repo.
 But if you pull a new version, you'll have to re-hardcode them in!

-For this test run, if you set the `REPO_DIR` env variable in the `restic.env` file, we can simply use `source` to grab the env variable.
-But this won't work for `cron` jobs (more on that later).
+For this test run, simply call the script:

 ```
-source restic.env
 ./db_backup.sh
 ```